choreonoid/choreonoid-doc/en/wrs2018/overview.rst

 In this competition, the `AGX Dynamics <http://www.vmc-motion.com/14416057938792>`_  physics engine is used.
 AGX Dynamics is a commercial physics engine and its use requires a license, but licensing for taking part in this event is provided free of charge for registered participants.
 If you have a license, you can use it on Choreonoid via the :doc:`../agxdynamics/index` included with Choreonoid.

-.. note:: Even if you do not participate in the event, you can try out the competition simulation by purchasing the `AGX Dynamics license for Choreonoid <http://www.vmc-motion.com/15135605209828>`_ sold by `VMC, Inc <http://www.vmc-motion.com/14400340495009>`_ .
-(You can of course also use it in simulations other than the competition.)
-Alternatively, even if you don’t have AGX Dynamics, you can try out elements of the competition by using the standard physics engine in Choreonoid.
-However, in that case, the robot and task simulations will not be fully functional and the simulation will be somewhat slower.

 The simulation PC used at the competition venue is prepared by the event management.
 The specs of the PC are as follows.

 * CPU: Intel Core i7 8700K (6 cores, 12 threads, processor base frequency 3.7GHz)